grafana/mimir/docs/architecture.md

 - [OpenStack Swift](https://wiki.openstack.org/wiki/Swift) (experimental)
 - [Local Filesystem](https://thanos.io/storage.md/#filesystem) (single node only)

-For more information, please check out the [Blocks storage](./blocks-storage/_index.md) documentation.
+For more information, see [Blocks storage](./blocks-storage/_index.md).

 ## Services

-Cortex has a service-based architecture, in which the overall system is split up into a variety of components that perform a specific task.
+Mimir has a service-based architecture, in which the overall system is split up into a variety of components that perform a specific task.
 These components run separately and in parallel.
-Cortex can alternatively run in a single process mode, where all components are executed within a single process.
+Mimir can alternatively run in a single process mode, where all components are executed within a single process.
 The single process mode is particularly handy for local testing and development.

-Cortex is, for the most part, a shared-nothing system.
+Mimir is, for the most part, a shared-nothing system.
 Each layer of the system can run multiple instances of each component and they don't coordinate or communicate with each other within that layer.

-The Cortex services are:
+The Mimir services are:

 - [Distributor](#distributor)
 - [Ingester](#ingester)